frankshearar/Home/Centrally-managing-NuGet-package-versions.md

 * `Visual Studio` and `DotNet CLI` support only SDK style projects.
 For Legacy ProjectReference style projects all the updates need to be manually applied.

-* The initial packages.props will be created only through dotnet.exe not Visual Studio.
+* The initial Directory.Packages.props will be created only through dotnet.exe not Visual Studio.

 ### FAQ